bullhorn/rest-api-docs/source/includes/_authorization.md

 ## Unauthorized requests

 If a client makes a request and does not include a BhRestToken, the server sends a response with HTTP status `412` (precondition failed).
 If a client request contains an invalid session key, the server returns response status `401` (unauthorized).
-For more information on HTTP status codes see [Errors.](/#errors).
+For more information on HTTP status codes see [Errors](#errors).

 ## Session key